JammyGeeza/Stacklands-Randomizer/README.md

 - Ideas for items that help make the run easier but don't impact progression such as `Coin Chest`, `Hammer`, `Warehouse` etc.

 ### Filler / Junk Items
-- Ideas for items that have very little impact on progression such as `Butchery`, `Club`, `Dustbin` etc.
+- Ideas for items that have very little impact on progression such as `Dustbin`, `Magic Glue`, `Wishing Well` etc.
 - Resource Booster Pack _(pulls 1x Structure, 2x Food and 2x Resource cards)_
 - _More to be added soon..._